Recover Your Soul

 "Recover Your Soul" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
 It was released in April 1998 by Mercury and Rocket as the second single from John's twenty-fifth studio album The Big Picture (1997).
+In the UK it was released on February 2 and entered the charts the following week.

-The song passed a little bit in the shadow of a huge-success single "Something About the Way You Look Tonight" / "Candle in the Wind 1997".
+The song passed a little bit in the shadow of a huge-success single "Something About the Way You Look Tonight" / "Candle in the Wind 1997", it reached the top 20 in the UK charts, but stalled at number 55 in the US Billboard Hot 100.
 John played this song a couple of times in between 1998 and 1999.